DEFRA/wildlife-licencing/packages/powerapps-lib/README.md

 - Unexpected errors such as network errors are recoverable.
 Redirections (3XX are not expected)

 ### The inbound process
-There are many inbound processes that follow the same pattern; inbounds exist for applications, sites, application-sites and reference data.
+All inbound processes that follow the same pattern; inbounds exist for applications, sites, application-sites and reference data.

 The following example illustrates the applications inbound process, but it is common to all inbound processes;